AMWA-TV/is-05/docs/Controllers.md

 to allow multiple operations to be performed without repeatedly closing and reopening connections for each operation.

 The use of HTTP pipelining has been known to cause interoperability issues in some cases.

-If the NMOS Controller uses HTTP pipelining, this should be done with great care, particularly when making API calls that can change the state of a resource.
+If the NMOS Controller uses HTTP pipelining, it SHOULD follow the guidelines set out in [RFC 7230 section 6.3.2](https://datatracker.ietf.org/doc/html/rfc7230#section-6.3.2).